 - Take Care of Vehicles: What processes do you need to go through to make sure that your car is legal to drive?
 How do you change things like your license and registration?
 And how much is that going to cost?

 - Do You Own Guns?
 Gun registration is very different depending on which state that you reside in.
 Be sure that you explore what you need to know and take care of it ASAP.

 - Plant and Animal Concerns: Some states have really specific rules in regards to quarantine and invasive species of both plants and animals.
 If you’re bringing house plants or pets along, you want to go to the Agriculture Department in your new state of residence to ensure that you go about everything the right way.

 - Voter Registration: Don’t miss out on a chance to vote!
 Most states will allow you to take care of voter registration at the same time that you deal with your driver’s license, but that’s not always the case.
 Register as soon as you know your new address.

 Our team at Pricing Van Lines hopes that your long-distance moving experience is the best that it can be.
-We can connect you with the right companies so that you can get the best prices and the best service.
-Take a look at our search tools today and find the local or long-distance moving company that can meet your family’s needs.
+We can connect you with the right state to state moving companies so that you can get the best prices and the best service.
+Take a look at our search tools today and find a long-distance moving company that can meet your family’s needs.